ryankdaly/hobgoblin/README.md

 which can be used to export your models from a blender file to a binary file for game runteimte using the demo exe
 please see **MANUAL.md** for instructions on how to use the meshpack tool
 please see the [ROADMAP](#roadmap) for more info on future targets for full release, this will be updated accordingly
-thank you for your patience
+major recent updates will be posted at the top here thank you for your patience

 What is Hobgoblin?